 This awesome animal is found in oceans all over the world mainly in temperate and tropical coastal waters.
 They can grow to 16 feet in length and weigh up to nearly 5,000 pounds making them the largest predatory fish species in the world.
-The shark in this vid is young and therefore less dangerous.
+The shark in this video is young and therefore less dangerous.
 Great Whites reach sexual maturity at around 17 years old and can live for at least four decades.

-The boogie border in this vid may not be able to see the shark at all even though we can clearly see it from above.
+The boogie border in this video may not be able to see the shark at all even though we can clearly see it from above.
 If he is aware, he is playing it exceptionally cool!
 Sharks are actually very well hidden when they hunt by stealth at the surface.

 Their skin, made up of tiny tooth-like structures called denticles, is a slate-grey color and hides them when they are on the rocky shores at the coast.
 Their bellies are bright white – hence their name.

-Spotting the Great White
+Spotting The Great White

 Half of all shark attacks are down to the great white so it is helpful to be able to spot one!

 They have a distinctive appearance.
 You should be able to recognize the torpedo-shaped body with a pointed nose.
 The powerful and crescent-shaped tail fin is used to propel them through the water at some speed.
 These sharks can reach a top speed of 25 miles an hour making them the fastest swimmers in the sea.

 A pair of large pectoral (side) fins stops them from sinking and their infamous dorsal (back) fin helps them to balance and change direction.
 The jaw is also very characteristic.
 It has around 300 serrated, triangular teeth which are arranged in several rows.

 The myth that sharks have poor eyesight is simply not true.
 This great white can see the boogie border very well – they have just chosen not to attack!